qmk/qmk_firmware/Home.md

+# Quantum Mechanical Keyboard Firmware

+You have found the QMK Firmware documentation site.
+QMK is an Open Source firmware for mechanical keyboards.
+It has been ported to AVR and ARM chips using the LUFA and ChibiOS frameworks.
+You can use it to power your own hand-wired or custom keyboard PCB.

 # Getting started

 Before you are able to compile, you'll need to install an environment for AVR development.
 You'll find the instructions for any OS below.
 If you find another/better way to set things up from scratch, please consider [making a pull request](https://github.com/qmk/qmk_firmware/pulls) with your changes!